Tan630/Agolearn/README.md

 </details>

-This project is an evolutionary, derivative-free optimizer that generates genetic programs.
+An evolutionary, derivative-free optimizer for real-valued and higher-order functions.

-## Setup

 ## Usage

 ## File Structure